GoogleCloudPlatform/healthcare-nlp-visualizer-demo/README.md

 ## Set Up Instructions

+### Important

+This demo will create a cloud function that is executable by ANYONE on the Internet.
+Be sure to delete it when your demonstration is complete.

 ### Backend

 The HTTP Cloud Function can be found in the `/analyzeDocument` directory.
 Please note, this code is NOT